-On May 7, 2021, the Company, through Great Lakes Senior MLC I LLC ("MLC I"), entered into a revolving credit and security agreement (the "Facility Agreement") with a large US-domiciled financial institution, as administrative agent (the "Agent").
-Pursuant to the Facility Agreement, the Agent shall arrange for lenders to advance to MLC I on a revolving basis up to \$60.0 million (the "Facility").
-The Facility matures on February 7, 2022, subject to earlier repayment at the option of MLC I. Amounts drawn under the Facility will bear interest at LIBOR plus a spread of 4.00% for the first three months, 5.50% for the following three months, and 8.00% thereafter.
-The Facility is collateralized by assets held by MLC I. ML Management is a guarantor of the Facility and the Facility is non-recourse in nature to the Company.
-The Facility contains affirmative and restrictive covenants, events of default and other customary provisions.
+On May 7, 2021, the Company, through Great Lakes Senior MLC I LLC ("MLC I"), a wholly-owned subsidiary of the Company, entered into a revolving credit and security agreement (the "Facility Agreement") with a large US-domiciled financial institution, as administrative agent (the "Agent").
+Pursuant to the Facility Agreement, the Agent shall arrange for lenders to advance to MLC I on a revolving basis up to \$60.0 million (the "MLC I Revolving Credit Facility").
+The MLC I Revolving Credit Facility matures on February 7, 2022, subject to earlier repayment at the option of MLC I. Amounts drawn under the MLC I Revolving Credit Facility will bear interest at LIBOR plus a spread of 4.00% for the first three months, 5.50% for the following three months, and 8.00% thereafter.
+The MLC I Revolving Credit Facility is collateralized by assets held by MLC I. ML Management is a guarantor of the MLC I Revolving Credit Facility was \$10.0 million.

-On May 7, 2021, the Company completed a non-brokered private placement and issued 223,214 common shares of the Company at a purchase price of CAD\$2.80 per share for gross proceeds of \$0.5 million.
+Also on May 7, 2021, the Company completed a non-brokered private placement and issued 223,214 common shares of the Company at a purchase price of CAD\$2.80 per share for gross proceeds of \$0.5 million.

-On May 12, 2021, our board of directors (the "Board") declared a cash dividend in the amount of CAD\$0.02 per common share to be paid on June 25, 2021 to shareholders of record as of May 27, 2021.
+On May 12, 2021, our board of directors (the "Board") declared a cash dividend in the amount of CAD\$0.02 per common share which was paid on June 25, 2021 to shareholders of record as of May 27, 2021.